semaxbuquoi-del/Forensic-Audit-Cosmology/README.md

-Metric Siphon: Mechanical Resolution to the Hubble Tension
+Mechanical Resolution of the Hubble Tension

-"The universe is not expanding; it is flowing."
+"The universe is not expanding.
+It is flowing."

 This repository contains the data, audit logs, and Python implementations for the Metric Siphon Model—a mechanical re-interpretation of General Relativity that resolves the 9% Hubble Tension without the need for the Cosmological Constant ($\Lambda$) or Dark Energy.